 Federal Aid Terms and Conditions

-- All students and/or parents (if dependent) will need an FSA ID to submit the FAFSA Application.
-More information can be found at www.fsaid.ed.gov.
+- All students and/or parents (if dependent) will need an FSA ID to submit a FAFSA Application.
+Visit FSAID.ed.gov to create an FSA ID.

 - Each year students must re-submit a FAFSA and other documents to be considered for Federal Aid.
 Awards will be recalculated according to the new information submitted each year.